 In the knowledge that there were differences in the interpretation of applicable statutes to determine the eligibility of this measure for inclusion in the IL TRM, and that at least one stakeholder indicated they would be objecting, VEIC stated that the TAC would work together to ensure that the proposed measure is technically accurate, and concurrently develop this non-consensus exhibit to document the various positions on the statutory eligibility.

 On June 22nd, VEIC received a second draft of the workpaper, together with a new workpaper for EVs bundled with an efficient charger.
-VEIC and the TAC have continued discussions on the technical content of these measures, and the 09/09/2020 draft version is provided in Appendix D. The inclusion of these measure in to the TRM, however, is dependent on the resolution of the discussion of their statutory eligibility.,
+VEIC and the TAC have continued discussions on the technical content of these measures, and the 09/09/2020 draft version is provided in Appendix D. The inclusion of these measure in to the TRM, however, is dependent on the resolution of the discussion of their statutory eligibility.

+As part of the discussions, the issue of the appropriate method by which different fuels are compared has been raised.
+To date, the TRM has used source calculations (i.e., at generation) to compare electricity versus fuel comparisons.
+There exists among members of the TAC differing opinions as to whether language added to Statute when the Future Energy Jobs Act (FEJA) was passed infer that these calculations should be changed to reflect consumption at site / premises.
+This issue will be discussed and resolved via the Illinois Stakeholder Advisory Group process, and any determination will be applied to this and other TRM measures that compare different fuels.

 Comparison Exhibit